MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 |**Message processing and storage for summarization**| **Summarization** starts background processing of Engage threads across the tenant network to support summarization features in Copilot and Network analytics.
 These features present summaries *only from posts to which the user already has access*.
 Results from summarization are stored in alignment with GDPR deletion requirements.
 To export this data, use the [Engage network export feature](/Viva/engage/eac-as-manage-data#export-tenant-data-by-date-range). |
 |**Processing of user commands to Copilot**|User interactions with Copilot during chat collaboration are currently processed, but not stored, with services aligned to Data center regional elections (US/EU Region).|

-## Manage Copilot and Summarization through access policies
+## Manage Copilot and Summarization with feature access policies

-While administrators can control Copilot and Summarization in the Engage admin center, we recommend feature access policies to manage access to these features.
-Access policies work independently from administrative settings in Viva Engage and can be applied on a tenant or group level to tailor your Copilot deployment to meet local regulatory and business requirements.
+While admins can control Copilot and Summarization in the Engage admin center, we recommend feature access policies to manage access to these features.
+Microsoft 365 access policies are set independently of your Engage settings and can apply to tenants or groups.

 - Tenant policies affect all users in the tenant
 - Group/user level policies let you choose individual users and groups to be managed by the policy

-When you create and assign Microsoft 365 access policies through PowerShell, your policy settings apply anytime a user signs in, allowing them access only to features that haven't been disabled.
+These policy settings apply anytime a user signs in, allowing them access only to features that haven't been disabled.
 Because you can set multiple access policies, a user or group might be impacted by more than one policy.
 For details, see [Control access to features in Viva](/viva/feature-access-management).

-Both Copilot and [Network analytics](/viva/engage/analytics#network-analytics) in Engage depend on Summarization services being enabled to function.
-Summarization services are used for network theme extraction, summarization, and sentiment analysis.

 ## Configure Copilot and Summarization in the Engage admin center